kpreid/all-is-cubes/README.md

 This repository is divided into three Rust packages, split roughly according to different sets of dependencies:

 * `all-is-cubes/` contains all of the fundamental data types and algorithms.
 It is intended to be usable as a library but also contains the non-platform-specific top-level application logic.
-* `all-is-cubes-desktop/` is a standalone game app using [GLFW](https://www.glfw.org/) for platform windowing & graphics.
+* `all-is-cubes-desktop/` is a standalone game app which will use [GLFW](https://www.glfw.org/) for platform windowing & graphics, or ASCII-art raytracing in the terminal.
 * `all-is-cubes-wasm/` is the game app code for the browser/WebAssembly environment (if compiled outside of `wasm32` architecture, it will be empty).
 It is also a NPM package, which embeds the Rust code by way of `wasm-pack`.
 In order to use this, you must use either webpack-dev-server or the web server described next.
-* `all-is-cubes-server/` is to be a network server for the game, but right now only contains a HTTP static file server and code to render worlds as colored ASCII art (which is in this category because it depends on the `termion` package which will not compile to WebAssembly).
+* `all-is-cubes-server/` is to be a network server for the game, but right now only contains a preconfigured HTTP static file server.

 Because of the complication of having some wasm-specific code, some commands for building, testing, and running the entire project are collected in the `Makefile` for convenience and to ensure all non-Rust files are built when needed: